The Best Running Watches with Music in 2018

 1. fenix 5S Plus, 5 Plus, 5X Plus

-The ClimbPro app has some nice features, such as splitting up various elevation climbs throughout your day.
-It also keeps time, total distance, elevation, vertical speed, and average inclination displayed on the watch during your workout.
+The fenix 5 plus series of watches tracks elevation using a barometer and GPS.
+Garmin has integrated a lot of neat ways to track climbing.
+New is the ClimbPro app.
+This splits up various elevation climbs throughout your day.
+It also keeps time, total distance, elevation, vertical speed, and average elevation grade displayed on the watch during your workout.

 - Built-in GPS and altimeter